 [NEW INSIGHT] Why multimedia is becoming a CEOs most powerful thought leadership tool in 2026

 Can AI replace thought leadership?
-It's a question many executives are now asking as generative AI becomes commonplace in the workplace.
+It's a question many executives are asking as generative AI continues to transform working habits.

 The short answer is no. AI can't replace thought leadership.
 And in this article, we explain why.